MaasahebbiUstad/Swiggy-_Business_Analysis-/README.md

 # Swiggy_Business_Analysis
-This project combines data analysis and prediction to make it easier for future restaurant owners to make smart decisions and increase their chances of success.
+The Swiggy Business Analysis and Predictive Modeling project is a comprehensive endeavor that leverages web scraping, data cleaning, and predictive modeling techniques to provide actionable insights for prospective restaurant owners and entrepreneurs aiming to enhance their chances of success in the dynamic food delivery industry.
+This project is designed to facilitate informed decision-making by extracting valuable insights from the Swiggy platform's data.
 <div style="display: flex; justify-content: space-between;">
     <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/8104a85a-5823-49ec-9e6d-1b9a4b16a0b8" alt="Swiggy GIF 1" width="400" height="300">
     <img src="https://github.com/MaasahebbiUstad/Swiggy_Business_Analysis/assets/137813961/f2f97936-ebd6-40a0-acfb-e9c71f064ab6" alt="Swiggy GIF 2" width="400" height="300">